 1. Susan Cox Powell

-Susan grew up in a devout Mormon family.
-At the age of 19, she became engaged to 24-year-old Josh Powell, whom she met through an LDS church in Puyallup, Washington.
-In 2004, they moved to West Valley City, Utah, where she worked as a stock broker at Wells Fargo Financial.
+Susan grew up in a family who were devout members of The Church of Jesus Christ of Latter-day Saints.
+At the age of 19, she became engaged to 24-year-old Josh Powell, whom she met through a church function in Puyallup, Washington.
+In 2004, they moved to West Valley City, Utah, where she worked as a broker at Wells Fargo Financial.
 The couple had two sons: Charlie and Braden.

-2. Joshua 'Josh' Powell
+2. Josh Powell

-3. Steven Powell
+3. Steve Powell

-Steven Craig Powell grew up in Portland, Oregon and joined The Church of Jesus Christ of Latter-day Saints as an adult.
-There, he met Terrica "Terri" Martin, whom he married in 1973.
-They had five children together — Jennifer, Joshua, Johnny, Michael and Alina.
+Steve Powell grew up in Portland, Oregon, and joined the LDS Church as an adult.
+There, he met Terri Martin, whom he married in 1973.
+They had five children together — Jennifer, Josh, John, Michael and Alina.
 He left the church in the 1980s, and the couple divorced in the early ‘90s.